Cosmetology Instructor Job Description and Career Options

 With teaching experience, a cosmetology instructor may advance to the position of education director at a cosmetology school.
 An education director is in charge of a school's entire instructional program and may also be responsible for business and enrollment concerns.
 Another career option for a cosmetology instructor is to become a platform artist and educator, teaching and demonstrating the latest beauty techniques and styles at trade shows and other venues.

 A cosmetology instructor may choose to go into a related occupation, such as fashion consulting or salon product sales.
 Some even take positions as examiners for state cosmetology licensing boards.
-According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for postsecondary vocational education teachers, including cosmetology instructors, should be average, with expected growth of 12% from 2012-2022.
-Jobs for cosmetologists, along with hairdressers and hairstylists, should grow by 13% in that same decade, per the BLS.
+According to the U.S. Bureau of Labor Statistics, the job outlook for postsecondary vocational education teachers, including cosmetology instructors, should be average, with expected growth of 13% from 2014-2024.
+Jobs for cosmetologists, along with hairdressers and hairstylists, should grow by 10% in that same decade, per the BLS.